Disclaimer: storEDGE is not a legal entity and may not be held responsible for outdated legal information.

 Restrictions for self storage lien notices vary from state to state.
 Some include asking for permission from customers when they rent from you, others involve verifying that the email was opened, sending out a certified letter via postal mail in addition to the lien notice email, or sending out a paper copy if the owner doesn’t get a notification that the email was delivered.

 Another growing trend in the self storage lien process is that of requiring alternate contacts on lease agreements.
 When sending legal notices during the lien process, some state laws require self storage businesses to send lien notices to both the tenant and an alternate contact with a differing mailing address from that of the tenant.
 In states with this statute, an alternate contact is required to be listed on the lease and default notices are sent to both the tenant and the alternate contact.
 Think of the alternate contact as a backup when trying to contact a delinquent tenant - the alternate address will be used as another form of contact should the tenant move or or not receive their mail.
 Note: in some states, you can legally use a tenant’s secondary address as an alternate contact.
 In these cases, the alternate contact would be just another address in which you can reach the tenant, not a different person.

-As of January 2018, only three states require the notification of alternate contacts in the self storage lien process:
+As of October 2018, only five states require the notification of alternate contacts in the self storage lien process:

 Under Minnesota law, the alternate contact does not have any claim to the contents of the storage space - the person is simply an additional form of contact for collections.
 The trend of including alternate contacts on lease agreements is pro-self storage: the goal is to make collecting from delinquent tenants easier for self storage owners and managers.

 To find out if alternate contacts are coming to your state (and what rights they have to the content of a renter’s storage unit), check out your state’s lien laws or reach out to your state’s self storage organization to get in touch with a self storage legal expert.